Radha Vatsal, author & essayist

 Photo by Juliette Conroy

 Radha Vatsal’s new historical crime novel, No. 10 Doyers Street (coming March 2025), takes place in New York City’s Chinatown in the early 1900s.
 She is also the author of the acclaimed Kitty Weeks mystery novels set in World War I-era New York.
-Her writing has appeared in The New York Times, The Atlantic, and the Los Angeles Review of Books.
+Her writing has appeared in The New York Times, The Atlantic, the Los Angeles Review of Books, and elsewhere.

 Born and raised in Mumbai, India, she earned her Ph.D. in Film History from Duke University and has worked as a film curator, political speechwriter, and freelance journalist.
 She lives in New York City.